D'arthe History, Family Crest & Coats of Arms

-Clan of ancient Scotland.
+The D'arthe family saga is rooted in the people of the Pictish Clan of ancient Scotland.
 The D'arthe family lived in the barony of Airth in Stirlingshire.
 "The Gaelic term ard, or ardhé, signifying a hill, is supposed to have given the name to this place, in which the eminence called the Hill of Airth is a conspicuous feature, and forms a striking contrast to the level district by which it is surrounded."
-CITATION[CLOSE]

 Early Origins of the D'arthe family